kkibria/slideshow-dist/README.md

 Which will push your content to the site.
 Now you have to tell the server where your content is in your repo.

-Note the deploying will only push to the web site, any editing you do to your content must be separately committed and pushed to github  (`main` branch) for version control.
+> Deploying will only push content to the web site.
+Any editing you do to your content
+> **must** be separately committed and pushed to github  (`main` branch) for version control.

 ## Setup web server
-Go to your repo settings, scroll down to github pages section and just edit `source` setting to select `gh-pages` branch and set folder to `/root` for your site and press `save` to save the setting.
+Go to your github repo settings, scroll down to github pages section and just edit `source` setting to select `gh-pages` branch and set folder to `/root` for your site and press `save` to save the setting.
 You will see the URL to access your site right above the `source` setting, save the URL to share to your viewers.